ks024/Django-Web-Framework/Module-3/Models and Forms.md

 - Change input widgets (e.g., `forms.Textarea` for multiline text).
 - Adjust sizes and validation behaviors (e.g., `number input` for dates).
 - Utilize `ChoiceField` for dropdowns, with `RadioSelect` for radio button displays.

-## Conclusion

-This section has covered the use of Django form fields, ensuring correct data types and effective form building.
-For more options and advanced features, refer to the Django documentation.

----

 ## Django Fields Overview